emilgras/flask-todo/README.md

 # Simple Flask Todo API

-This is a simple api for a todo list app.
-It contains basic CRUD operations and handles user authentication and authorization.
+This is a description of the complete API.
 </br>
 </br>